All new manuscripts should be submitted via ScholarOne Manuscripts.

 ScholarOne requires authors to list at least 2 potential referees, which the Editors may take into consideration if sending the manuscript out for peer review.
 Do not include any names of current or recent collaborators, members of your own research institution/group or other people who could be viewed as not impartial to your research outputs.
 Potential reviewers should be expert in some aspect of your research, which should be highlighted in your submission.

 Submissions should be double-spaced with ample margins.
+All pages of the manuscript must contain line numbering to aid the referees in their task.
 Number all pages consecutively.
 Ensure that the abstract is included in the main document.

 Types of Articles